fernandodelrio/SwiftColorGen/README.md

 - If two RGB's are close to the same web color, the name still will be used if they have different alphas
 - If two RGB's are close to the same web color and they also have the same alpha, the hex of the RGB will be used to avoid name collision

 SwiftColorGen is written in Swift and requires Swift to run.
-The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML and [CommandLine](https://github.com/jatoben/CommandLine) to provide the CLI interface.
+The project uses [AEXML](https://github.com/tadija/AEXML) as a dependency to read and write XML and [CommandLine](https://github.com/jatoben/CommandLine) to provide the command line interface.

 # <a id="demo"></a> Demo
 That's the result of the code generation: